svewap/nnrestapi/Documentation/Annotations/Annotations/40_IncludeHidden.rst

 @Api\\IncludeHidden
 ============

-Enable retrieving of hidden records and relations from database.
+Retrieve hidden records and relations from the database.
 ---------

-This makes an endpoint behave like the Typo3 Backend: Hidden records and records with ``fe_group`` or ``starttime/endtime``-restrictions will be returned to frontend, although they usually would be hidden in requests from the frontend.
+This makes the TYPO3 Frontend behave like the Typo3 Backend: Hidden records and records with ``fe_group`` or ``starttime/endtime``-restrictions will be returned to the frontend, although they usually would only be visible in the TYPO3 backend for admins.

-The syntax is:
+**The syntax is:**

 .. code-block:: php

-   @Api\IncludeHidden
+   @Api\IncludeHidden()

 .. tip::

-   If you are using frontend-user authentication, you can also set the option to include hidden records on a per-user basis by setting the checkbox "Admin-Mode: Show hidden records" in the tab "RestApi" of the frontend user entry.
+   If you are using frontend-user authentication, you can also set the option to include hidden records on a per-user basis by setting the checkbox :ref:`"Admin-Mode" <configuration_feuser>` in the tab "RestApi" of the frontend user entry.

-Here is a full example:
+**Here is a full example:**

 .. code-block:: php